guitartsword/chat-app-bot/README.md

 ## Pre requirements

 - Node installed
-- Have one RabbitMQ instance create and at least one queue
+- Have one RabbitMQ instance create
+- RabbitMQ should have a query named: `stock_bot`

 ## Installation Instructions